 Submitting a foreign language competitive bid?
 Professional translation for RFPs can help you win the contract.

 It’s not unusual for our clients to have already used Google Translate to get a cursory read of a foreign language Request for Proposal.
 It’s helpful at first to decide if you will want to bid without engaging serious money.
-But automated translation is not what you should use to analyze the details of an RFP and put together your response bid.
+But you should not use automated translation to analyze the details of an RFP and put together your response bid.

 If this is your first time translating a proposal into a foreign language, consider these best practices:

 Build a glossary or termbase of key terms taken from the customer’s RFP documents and their translations early in the process.
-This step will ensure that your proposal, when translated back into the customer’s language, will use the same customer terms as those appearing on the RFP.
-It also saves time when the deadline is short (which is most of the time!) and several linguists work on your documents.
+This step will ensure that your translated proposal will use the same customer terms as those appearing on the RFP.
+It also saves time when the deadline is short (which is most of the time!) and several linguists are working on your documents.
 A verified termbase can be loaded into the translator’s computer-assisted translation (CAT) tools.
 Translations of key terms are autosuggested as the translators work, ensuring consistency and accuracy.

-You will want your bid proposal to reflect who you are and to demonstrate to the customer that you have what it takes to satisfy their needs.
-As good as your team may be in writing clear, persuasive responses in your own language, if you hire a partner that does not understand your business and that does not work with professional translators, you will likely end up with a proposal that, in its final form in the customer’s language, will fall flat when it comes to positioning your organization and demonstrating your technical expertise.
+Your bid proposal should reflect who you are and demonstrate to the customer that you have what it takes to satisfy their needs.
+Your team probably excels in writing clear, persuasive responses in your own language.
+However, you need to make sure your language partner understands your business and works with professional technical translators.
+Otherwise, you may end up submitting a proposal that won’t properly position your company and showcase your technical expertise.
 Using the right language is also a source of competitive advantage and will help you win bids.

 If you are submitting a foreign-language bid and you have questions about translation for RFPs, we are happy to answer them.